rambasnet/CPP-Fundamentals/README.md

 - VS Code - Editor to write C++ programs

 ### Note: xeus-cling doesn't support Windows

+    - as of September 2020

+## Development Environment Setup

-### Detail step-by-step instructions (with screenshots) can be found here: https://github.com/rambasnet/DevEnvSetup
+- detail step-by-step instructions (with screenshots) can be found here: [https://github.com/rambasnet/DevEnvSetup](https://github.com/rambasnet/DevEnvSetup)

 ## Install required tools

+- if you went through Development Environment Setup step, you can ignore this section
-- Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++, you can safely ignore this section
+- Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++ Kernel, you can safely ignore this section

 - git client is already available on Mac and Linux
 - install Miniconda: [https://conda.io/miniconda.html](https://conda.io/miniconda.html)